Oleg52/ModToolDocs/docs/stuff/overview.md

 'Small grid lock' locks start grid size for 15 seconds to the small type, so you have some time to place start grid.
 Timer is needed because there may be some glitches in creator if small grid type is always present.

+When 'Always on top' is checked, tool stays on top above other processes.